neutmute/neutmute.github.io/_posts/2021-09-30-Spike-Proportional-Line-Following-How-To-Use.md

 Make it `+2.5` to track the **left** edge, `-2.5` to track the **right** edge.

-Feel free to experiment, changing the value by `0.1` at a time within a range of `1.5 to 3.5` say.
+Feel free to experiment, by changing the value by `0.1` at a time within a range of `1.5 to 3.5` say.
 The smaller the value, the more agressively the bot will turn to get back on track.
 The bigger the value, it will make smaller more subtle turns.